carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-# Get_Homologues a versatile software package for pan-genome analysis is maintained by Bruno Contreras-Moreira and Pablo Vinuesa .
+# Get_Homologues a versatile software package for pan-genome analysis is maintained by Bruno Contreras-Moreira and Pablo Vinuesa.
 ## Main Task
 - Clustering protein and nucleotide sequences in homologous (possibly orthologous) groups, on the grounds of sequence similarity.
 - Identification of orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.